SeldonIO/seldon-core/doc/source/streaming/knative_eventing.md

 Ce-Source: seldon.<sdep_name>.<namespace>
 ```

-This means that you could create a trigger for a seldon deployment of name `iris-deployment` in namespace `default`, such as the following example which woudl create an `event-display` pod that will print out the contents of that cloudevent:
+This means that you could create a trigger for a seldon deployment of name `iris-deployment` in namespace `default`, such as the following example which would create an `event-display` pod that will print out the contents of that cloudevent:

 ```yaml
 ---